 - 5 years from the end date of any driver's license suspension or restriction that you received.

 Example: In 2006, Mike is convicted of DUI and serves three years of misdemeanor (summary) probation.
 In 2010, he receives a second DUI conviction.
-For this conviction, he is sentenced to 30 days in county jail and a two-year driver's license suspension that is converted to a restricted license after a year.
+For this conviction, he is sentenced to 30 days in county jail and a two-year driver's license suspension that is converted to a restricted license after a year (note Mike may be able to continue driving if he agrees to get an ignition interlock device installed).

 The restrictions on Mike's driving privileges ended in 2012.
 This means that he will be eligible to apply for individual rehabilitation to enter Canada in 2017.